zhuangzhuang131419/McGill/COMP409/Lecture18_Transcation_Memory.md

 ## Greedy Schedule performance
 * In any particular step, we have two possible outcome
-    * complete stwp -> more tasks avaliable than threads(choose subset of avaliable tasks)
+    * complete step -> more tasks avaliable than threads(choose subset of avaliable tasks)
     * incomplete step -> fewer tasks than threads

 ## Graham & Brent therom